Installation of libremail

 export MANPATH

-The pages of man will be accessible to next the login.
+The man pages will be accessible to next the login.